·

 NOORDEINDE PALACE

-Nowadays, it serves as King Williem-Alexander's office, and for the records, the Royal Family has just moved to the Palace in January 2019.
-Although the inside can not be visited, on Wednesday mornings there is a ceremony in which new ambassadors come in the state coach escorted by horsemen from the Royal Mounted Police to present their letters of credence to the King.
+The palace, located on Noordeinde Street, is adorned with crowns on its lampposts and street signs, adding a regal touch to the area.
+Today, it serves as the office of King Willem-Alexander, and it is said that the Royal Family has moved to the Palace in January 2019.
+Although the interior is not open to the public, visitors can enjoy the Wednesday morning ceremony during which new ambassadors arrive in a state coach, escorted by horsemen from the Royal Mounted Police, to present their credentials to the King.

 DE PLAATS